What Is Predictive Maintenance?

 - The Internet of Things (IoT): IoT helps analyze and make sense of equipment data.
 The different sensors collect and share the data using IoT technology with a central information system.

 - Predictive Formulas: Predictive formulas identify trends to detect when a piece of equipment needs servicing, repairs, or replacement.
 The formulas rely on predetermined algorithms that compare a machine’s current behavior against its expected behavior.
 Deviations are indicators of gradual deterioration, and your maintenance team can make timely interventions to avoid equipment failure.

 It’s worth mentioning that Computerized Maintenance Management Software (CMMS) also plays an important role in predictive maintenance.
 CMMS platforms facilitate easy access to historical asset information, which provides the starting point for predictive maintenance benchmarks.
 CMMS also generates alerts and work orders in addition to serving as a central organizational tool and facilitating data interpretation.

 Are There Any Drawbacks or Concerns with Predictive Maintenance?

 As previously mentioned, predictive maintenance isn’t an ideal maintenance strategy for every organization.
 Even if you suspect PdM is right for your company, management should understand its inherent drawbacks.
 The most commonly raised concerns about predictive maintenance are:

 - It’s Time Consuming: One of the major drawbacks of PdM is the amount of time needed to assess and implement a maintenance schedule.
 It is a complex process that needs a thoroughly trained team to use the equipment and correctly interpret the data and analytics.

 - It’s Expensive: You will need to invest in maintenance tools and systems.
 This can be quite expensive, especially if the business is still growing.
 You will also incur training costs.
-While cloud-based technology has helped to reduce the costs, training is still quite high for most businesses.
+While cloud-based technology has helped to reduce costs, training is still quite high for most businesses.

 - Baselines Must Be Established: Before installing sensors, management must establish conditional baselines for equipment.
 This provides initial “controls” for the technology to compare with future irregularities.
 Identifying functioning baselines is a delicate process—one wrong step can compromise all future data.